 The Cost of Addiction: When Money Goes Up in Smoke or Into a Bottle

 Dawne Kris’s hands shake.
 Her mouth waters.
 She steals a look at the clock, already knowing what time it is.
 But she tries to ignore it anyway.
-Instead, she focuses on the number 15 – 15 days since she’s had her last cigarette.
+Instead, she focuses on the number 15.
+Fifteen days since she’s had her last cigarette.

 For Kris and Bahruth, the struggle to quit their addictions has been a long and arduous one.
 But beyond that, it has also been incredibly expensive.

-Alcohol, on the other hand, is equally costly, but with fewer options for affordable and effective cessation support.
-Bahruth’s first attempt to stop drinking was done cold turkey, but it only lasted twenty days before she fell off the wagon again.
-It wasn’t until she registered with an in-patient rehabilitation therapy and committed to free support groups that she was able to make it past the one month mark, a massive milestone for most alcoholics in rehabilitation.
+Alcohol, meanwhile, is equally costly, but with fewer options for affordable and effective cessation support.
+Bahruth’s first attempt to stop drinking was done cold turkey, but it only lasted 20 days before she fell off the wagon again.
+It wasn’t until she registered with an in-patient rehabilitation therapy and committed to free support groups that she was able to make it past the one-month mark, a massive milestone for most alcoholics in rehabilitation.
 However, the two-month in-patient therapy came with a bill of $2,500 to cover her insurance’s deductible.

-Before she attended in-patient therapy and became a regular member of Alcoholics Anonymous, Bahruth spent roughly $80 on alcohol, marijuana, and prescriptions per week – a cost of $4,160 per year.
+Before she attended in-patient therapy and became a regular member of Alcoholics Anonymous, Bahruth spent roughly $80 a week on alcohol, marijuana, and prescriptions – a cost of $4,160 per year.